QuickSloth8/go-minis/README.md

 # go-minis
-Mini Golang programs, and useful Golang patterns.
+Mini Go programs, and useful Go patterns.

 All contributions & suggestions are appreciated :)